 Because of the relationship between the Philippines and the United States, tensions between Beijing and Manila are the most likely to lead to American participation.
-There have been a number of incidents.
-In 2012, for example, a Philippine naval ship operating on behalf of the country's coast guard challenged private Chinese poachers in waters around Scarborough Shoal.
+There have been a number of incidents going back to the 1990s.
+The most contentious occurred in 2012 when a Philippine naval ship operating on behalf of the country's coast guard challenged private Chinese poachers in waters around Scarborough Shoal.
 The resulting escalation left Chinese government ships in control of the shoal.
-In 2016, there were reports that the Chinese intended to consolidate their gains in the area by reclaiming the sea around the shoal, but there is no indication that this has happened.
-Furthermore, with the election of Philippine President Rodrigo Duterte in 2016, there has been a general warming in China-Philippines relations.
-Duterte has sought to set aside the dispute over the South China Sea, and the Chinese, while not accepting the authority of a 2016 ruling by the Permanent Court of Arbitration (PCA) that favored a range of the Philippines' positions, have allowed Filipino fishermen access to Scarborough Shoal in accordance with it.
+The Philippines then successfully challenged Beijing in the Permanent Court of Arbitration (PCA) regarding its rights under the U.N.
+Convention on the Law of the Sea (UNCLOS).
+There have been consistent concerns since 2016 that the Chinese intended to consolidate their gains in the area by reclaiming the sea around the shoal, but there is no indication that this has happened.

+Since the election of Philippine President Rodrigo Duterte in 2016, there has been a general warming in China-Philippines relations.
+Meanwhile, U.S.-Philippines relations have worsened, most recently as a result of Duterte's decision to serve notice on the abrogation of the Philippines Visiting Forces Agreement with the U.S. Against this backdrop, Duterte has generally sought to sideline the dispute with the Chinese over the South China Sea.
+While not accepting the authority of the PCA ruling that found against it, China has allowed Filipino fishermen access to areas around Scarborough Shoal in accordance with it.